saramic/real-code-problems/README.md

 problems present coding challenges that could help you build a demonstratable product.

+## Challenges

+a first challenge has been built here https://github.com/saramic/real-code-challenge-blog with a demo implementation https://github.com/saramic/real-code-submissions-blog.
+Now challenges are being put in the directory `/challenges`.

+**Challenges**

+- challenges/challenge-link-shortner

 ## Details

 - find a problem - assuming web app solutions